mesosphere/d2iq-engineering-blog/content/posts/conflict-resolution-kubernetes-server-side-apply/index.md

 desired state, and asynchronous control loops that attempt to satisfy the users' desire by continually observing state and reconciling that with the desired state, doing whatever work is required to bring the two into alignment.
 These control loops then report the status back to the same API as the user used to specify their desired state.
-This model is applied by all components in the Kubernetes architecture, from the control plane components to custom controllers and operators.
+This model is applied by all components in the Kubernetes architecture, from the control plane components to custom [controllers][] and [operators][].

 That means that one thing lies at the centre of the Kubernetes universe: the API server.
 Let's strip the API server back to its very basic functions; it receives requests, validates them, applies RBAC policies, and reads and writes to and from storage.
 Generally that data store is [etcd][].

-In the architecture described above, there are almost always concurrent writes to the API. [etcd][] generally handles that very well when those concurrent writes are against different resources. [etcd][] doesn't provide [transactions][] (as used in relational databases for pessimistic locking), so how does [Kubernetes][] handle concurrent conflicting writes to the same resource?
+In the architecture described above, there are almost always concurrent writes to the API. [etcd][] handles that very well when those concurrent writes are against different resources. [etcd][] doesn't provide [transactions][] (as used in relational databases for pessimistic locking), so how does [Kubernetes][] handle concurrent conflicting writes to the same resource?
 We'll get to Server-Side Apply soon, promise!

 ## Conflicting creates